andreuodena/TFM/README.md

 # TFM reproducible R analyses

 This directory contains the R code used to generate the processed data and statistical results presented in the TFM figures.
-It also contains a pdf fiel containing the supplementary figure 1.
+It also contains a pdf file containing the supplementary figure 1.

 ## First analysis: bulk RNA-seq preprocessing